mahlenmorris/VCVRack/README.md

 #### STYLE Knob
 Selects one of three different line types, Steps/Lines/Curves.
 Changes are applied instantly.
+#### BIAS Knob
+This value is added to OUT.
+The combination of BIAS and ATTN make it easier to directly use the value of OUT.
+#### ATTN knob
+This attenuates and optionally inverts the value of OUT before BIAS is added to it.
 #### IN Input
 Selects the horizontal position of the point on the line to be selected.
 Shown on the display as a short line at the bottom of the display.